python/cpython/Doc/reference/expressions.rst

 The operators :keyword:`in` and :keyword:`not in` test for membership.  ``x in s`` evaluates to ``True`` if *x* is a member of *s*, and ``False`` otherwise.
 ``x not in s`` returns the negation of ``x in s``.
-All built-in sequences and set types support this as well as dictionary, for which :keyword:`in` tests whether the dictionary has a given key.
+All built-in sequences and set types support this as well as dictionary, for which :keyword:`!in` tests whether the dictionary has a given key.
 For container types such as list, tuple, set, frozenset, dict, or collections.deque, the expression ``x in y`` is equivalent to ``any(x is e or x == e for e in y)``.